 - Scoop the pudding into bowls and add toppings if desired.
 Enjoy!

 - You do need to make sure that the avocado is perfectly ripe.
 An under ripe avocado won’t work, because it won’t be able to be blended down into a creamy consistency, and an overripe avocado also won’t work, because it won’t taste good.

 - If you’re having trouble blending this, just add a little more non-dairy milk.

 - If you taste the pudding, and you think it needs more sweetener, or more cocoa, go ahead and add some.
 Use your own judgement.

-Chocolate Avocado Pudding (Paleo, Vegan).
+Chocolate Avocado Pudding (Dairy Free, Vegan).

-Add the cocoa, maple syrup or honey, and non-dairy milk.
+- Add the cocoa, maple syrup or honey, and non-dairy milk.
 Blend, starting on low and then moving to high speed until it is smooth.

 - If the avocado is larger, you will need a bit more of each ingredient.
 If the mixture is too thick, drizzle in a bit more non-dairy milk.
 Add more cocoa or honey or agave to taste.

 - Top with dairy free chocolate chips, coconut flakes, seeds, or nuts if desired.